How do I book an inspection for a property?

 How do I report Maintenance Issues?

-All maintenance issues need to be reported in writing.
-To download a maintenance form, please click here.
-Please note that in the event of maintenance being requested which has resulted from misuse of an appliance, or damage caused by yourself or your visitors, the landlord may request payment of any tradespersons invoices relating to the request.
+All maintenance issues need to be reported in writing, please email email@example.com with your maintenance issue, with photos included where possible to ensure we can get the correct tradesperson out to you as soon as possible.
+Please note that in the event of maintenance being requested which has resulted from misuse of an appliance, or damage caused by yourself or your visitors, the landlord may request payment of any tradesperson’s invoice relating to the request.

 In the event of urgent maintenance, please contact us on 0447 400 841 or by email.
 Consumer Affairs Victoria defines urgent maintenance as: